return42/sphkerneldoc/linux_src_doc/drivers/usb/dwc2/core_h.rst

     Allow dynamic reloading of HFIR register during runtime 0 - No (default for core < 2.92a)
     1 - Yes (default for core >= 2.92a)

-ahbcfg
-    This field allows the default value of the GAHBCFG register to be overridden
-    -1         - GAHBCFG value will be set to 0x06
-    (INCR4, default)
-    all others - GAHBCFG value will be overridden with this value
-    Not all bits can be controlled like this, the bits defined by GAHBCFG_CTRL_MASK are controlled
-    by the driver and are ignored in this configuration value.

 uframe_sched
     True to enable the microframe scheduler